 - Teach other medical trainees

 The Clinical Neurophysiology, EEG, Epilepsy Fellowship at Mayo Clinic in Arizona was approved in 2002.
-Since that time, one fellow has completed training in the program.
 It is anticipated that one trainee will complete this fellowship each year.